*All prices are bang up to date with our snazzy widgets, while odds in copy are accurate at time of publishing but subject to change

 Group J: Germany, Romania, Iceland, North Macedonia, Armenia, Liechtenstein

-Wales have won one and lost one of their qualifiers so far and Scotland are currently unbeaten having won one and drawn two of their three matches.
+Wales have won two, drawn one and lost one of their qualifiers so far and Scotland are second in their group with three wins from six.

 The 2022 FIFA World Cup will take place in Qatar from November 21 to December 18.
 The tournament is taking place late in the year due to Qatar’s climate and it will also be condensed to around 28 days.